Cambodian–Vietnamese War: Environmental impacts

-Global Witness, an international human rights and environmental non-governmental organization (NGO) based in London, recognized these timber guerillas when they identified mass Cambodian exports.
+Global Witness, an international human rights and environmental non-governmental organization (NGO) based in London, recognized these timber guerrillas when they identified mass Cambodian exports.
 They subsequently lobbied for an amendment to the US Foreign Operations Act.
 The act was passed.
 It stated that US assistance would no longer be given to any country cooperating militarily with the Khmer Rouge.
 Thailand closed its borders with Cambodia the next day.

 Japan was the second largest offender of UNTAC, purchasing 8,000 cubic metres of timber from Cambodia.
 There were 46 other identified offenders including the Koreas, Singapore, and Taiwan.
 After timber is produced by Cambodia or the greater Southeast Asia region, these "offender" countries re-process the logs which are subsequently transferred to North America, the Middle East, and Africa for sale.

 PRK eventually offered the Khmer Rouge re-integration into Cambodia's national armed forces as well as reconciliation between the two parties.
 In August 1996, the regional command of Khmer Rouge travelled back to Phnom Penh.
-Pol Pot, the former Prime Minister of the Democratic Kampuchea, and his lieutenants stayed in the northern region to continue attempts at generating revenue from the extraction of natural resources.
+Pol Pot, the former prime minister of the Democratic Kampuchea, and his lieutenants stayed in the northern region to continue attempts at generating revenue from the extraction of natural resources.
 However, the group became irrelevant due to a lack of support.
 By 1998, Khmer Rouge had dissolved completely.